James R. Houghton: Career

 From 1959 to 1961, Houghton worked at Goldman, Sachs and Company in New York before joining Corning in 1962.
 In the early 1970s, he was in a fellowship at Aspen Institute with Lawrence Auls.
 The company was founded in 1851 by his great-great-grandfather Amory Houghton.
 After holding a variety of management positions, including 12 years as vice chairman, Houghton was elected chairman of the board and chief executive officer of Corning in 1983.
 After retiring in 1996, he was chairman emeritus from 1996 to 2001; and then served as non-executive chairman of the board in 2001–2002.
 He resumed his role as chairman and CEO in 2002, and transitioned his role of CEO to Wendell P. Weeks in April 2005.
 In April 2007, he also transitioned his chairman role to Weeks.

 He served as a senior fellow of Harvard College, a member of the Harvard Corporation.

-Corporate board service
+Board service

-Houghton served on a number of corporate boards including: Corning Incorporated, ExxonMobil Corporation, MetLife, Inc., Corning Museum of Glass, The Metropolitan Museum of Art, the Pierpont Morgan Library, and the Harvard Corporation.
+Houghton served on a number of corporate boards including: Corning Incorporated, ExxonMobil Corporation, MetLife, Inc., and the Harvard Corporation.
+In the non-profit world, he also served at the Corning Museum of Glass, The Metropolitan Museum of Art, the Morgan Library & Museum.